 The Department of the Army asked SFC Hack to be a recruiter, and he was assigned the Akron, Cuyahoga Falls, and Tallmadge, Ohio area.

 He gained nationwide recognition as a top Army recruiter.
 His distinctive recruiting tools, which included a “Sgt.
-Hack Wants You” T-shirt, a custom Army jeep, and a custom-painted Corvette, helped make SFC Hack the United States’ No. 1 recruiter from 1969 to 1973.
+Hack Wants You” T-shirt, a custom Army jeep, and a custom-painted Corvette, helped make SFC Hack the United States’ No. 1 US Army recruiter (out of 12,000 recruiters) from 1969 to 1973.
 The jeep he used is on display at Fort Campbell, Kentucky, home of the 101st Airborne Division.
 The only other jeep ever to be enshrined in a U.S. military museum belonged to GEN George S. Patton, whose jeep is enshrined at Fort Knox.

 In the years that followed his retirement from the Army, SFC Hack served in the Hudson Township Police Department and in the Summit County Sheriff’s Department.
 He finally ended his police career as the Sebring, Ohio, Chief of Police.